jiviteshkuk26/beige-mango-8bfcb/src/pages/about.md

 ---
 title: Electrical Engineers
-subtitle: This is a short page about electrical engineers
+subtitle: This is a short page about electrical engineers and their work
 img_path: images/about.jpg
 template: page
 ---